 Instructions

-1. Preheat your oven to 350°F. Spray a 8-inch by 8-inch baking dish or a 2-quart round baking dish with nonstick cooking spray and set aside.
+1. Preheat your oven to 350°F. Spray a 8-inch by 8-inch glass baking dish or a 2-quart round baking dish with nonstick cooking spray and set aside.

 2. In a large mixing bowl, combine the corn kernels, creamed corn, yogurt, lemon juice, coconut oil, egg, cornmeal, flour, sugar, baking powder, and sea salt.